 December 8, 2018 - March 9, 2019

-Central to the exhibition is Heritage Falls Park, located near the Vincent Price Art Museum in Monterey Park, consists of a grassy hillside bisected by a tiered fountain with a niche at its source.
-It was built in the late 1920s by real estate speculator Peter N. Snyder, who originally installed a marble sculpture of a female figure he referred to as “Athena” in the niche in honor of his Greek heritage.
-The sculpture disappeared under mysterious circumstances shortly after it was installed, and the niche sat empty until 2005, when the Monterey Park Historical Society installed a replacement Athena.
-Neither the original sculpture nor its replacement bear any of the formal signifiers traditionally associated with the Greek goddess Athena.
+Central to the exhibition is Heritage Falls Park, located in Monterey Park near the Vincent Price Art Museum, that was built in the 1920s and includes a niche that originally housed a marble sculpture of a female figure referred to as “Athena.”
+The sculpture, which disappeared shortly after it was installed, was not replaced until 2005, when the Monterey Park Historical Society installed a replacement “Athena,” which like its predecessor, bears no formal signifiers commonly associated with the Greek goddess Athena.

 Wang Xu (b.
 1986, Dalian, China) received his BFA in sculpture from Central Academy of Fine Arts, Beijing, before pursuing an MFA at Columbia University in New York City.
 He is a 2018 resident of The Skowhegan School of Painting and Sculpture, and has exhibited recently at 47 Canal, New York; Shanghai Project, Shanghai; and SculptureCenter, New York.

 This exhibition is organized and curated by Equitable Vitrines.
 Major support for the exhibition comes from the Andy Warhol Foundation for the Visual Arts with additional funding provided by Michael Asher Foundation.